SilvioWeging/kASA/README.md

 * `--kraken`: Sets the output format to a kraken like tsv format.
 * `--threshold <float>:` Set a minimum relative score so that everything below it will not be included in the output.
 For not-so-noisy data and reads of length 100, we recommend a value of 0.4.
 Default: 0.0.
 * `--six`: Use all six reading frames instead of three.
 Doubles number of input k-mers but avoids artifacts due to additional reverse complement DNA inside some genomes.
 Default: off.
+* `--one`: Use only one reading frame instead of three.
+Speeds up the tool significantly but sacrifices robustness.
+Default: off.
 * `-1`: First file in a paired-end pair.
 * `-2`: Second file in a paired-end pair.
 Both `-1` and `-2` must be used and `-i` will be ignored for this call.
 Paired-end can only be files, no folders.
 ##### Example call